davicoscarelli/Button-for-Google-Calendar/README.md

 <img align="right" width="320" src="https://github.com/calendarbuttonpro/Button-for-Google-Calendar/blob/master/assets/calendar.png">

-An exact replica of the legendary extension made by [Manas Tungare](https://github.com/manastungare).
+An exact replica of the legendary extension.

 Get a button on your browser toolbar to quickly see upcoming events from your Google Calendar™ without leaving the current tab.